Healing : An Integrative Approach

-With holistic healing we can let go of the idea of being “fixed” and instead receive healing.
+With holistic healing, you can let go of the idea of being “fixed” and instead receive healing.

 Many clients report that after years of therapy, even coaching, not being able to quite achieve the changes that they have long desired.